Can I Reopen a Claim That Was Closed with No Payment?

 Florida policyholders benefit from consumer-friendly laws that support claim reopening:

-- Florida Statute § 627.70131 requires insurers to act fairly, promptly, and communicate updates throughout the claim process.
+- Florida Statute § 627.70131 requires insurers to act reasonably, promptly, and communicate updates throughout the claim process.

 Our lawyers can: